nvoynov/marko/lib/assets/demo/src/fr/markup.md

 The system shall provide function to getting all sources files from project repository.

-@@todo project repository
+@@todo define project repository

 ## Parse Source

 The system shall provide the function to parse source file.

 During the parsing process the system must record source information within the node parsed, such as origin file name and the number of line inside the origin where the node begins.
-This information must be stored inside metadata as [[fr.node.orig]].
+This information must be stored inside metadata as [[fr.treenode.orig]].

 __Input__